Mouryou Kiden: Plot

-Mouryou Kiden takes place in a world hidden in fog, which is ruled by the goddess of light, Mikage, from the Fuyo Palace, in which she protects the Pillars of the Sun.
+Mouryou Kiden takes place in a world hidden in fog, which is ruled by Mikage, the goddess of light.
+Mikage hails from the Fuyo Palace, in which she protects the Pillars of the Sun.

 The daughter of the goddess of darkness, Ayaka, attacks the Fuyo Palace in order to destroy the Pillars of the Sun and revive her mother.
 Instead she meets Kai, the son of Mikage, and instantly falls in love with him.
 When Kai, who doesn't know who the girl is, speaks about her, calling her a monster, she flees crying.
 He follows her to the kingdom of Reiki, only to discover that the enemy kingdom is being protected by his mother.